gshipley/enterprise_training/AdminTraining.md

 	RESULT:
 	Application scaledapp was created.

 Log in to the web console with your browser and click on the *scaledapp* application.
-You will notice with looking at the gear details that it lists the number of gears that your application is currently using.
+You will notice while looking at the gear details that it lists the number of gears that your application is currently using.

 ![](http://training.runcloudrun.com/images/scaledApp.png)

-##**Setting scaling strategy**
+##**Setting the scaling strategy**

 OpenShift Enterprise allows users the ability to set the minimum and maximum numbers of gears that an application can use to handle increased HTTP traffic.
 This scaling strategy is exposed via the web console.
 While on the application details screen, click the *Scaled up with HAProxy x2* button to change the default scaling rules.